-To access Disability Services students need to provide current supporting documentation from their doctor or treating health practitioner.
+To access the Access and Inclusion Service, students need to provide current supporting documentation from their doctor or treating health practitioner.
 A specialised report is required for Spectrum Disorders (see details below).
 For other conditions or disabilities it is preferred that the documentation is provided using the Health Practitioner Form on the Access and Inclusion Service Registration page.

 A health practitioner can include a doctor, as well as a psychologist, physiotherapist, occupational therapist, dentist or other registered allied health professional.
-The documentation will be used to verify disability and provide the Disability Adviser with relevant and useful information in assessing appropriate study adjustments or accommodations.
+The documentation will be used to verify disability and provide the Access and Inclusion Adviser with relevant and useful information in assessing appropriate study adjustments or accommodations.

 Primary carers of a person with disabilities who have daily care needs can register by providing evidence of their carer role.